 Please arrange your documents as per the below instructions.
 Highlight as necessary to emphasize pertinent information.
 Assertions made in the cover letter must be substantiated by documentary evidence.

-Cover Letter: This must be printed on company letterhead and outline the company’s qualifications for E-1 status.
-The letter must address all the requirements for E visa eligibility as defined by the Foreign Affairs Manual, 9 FAM 402.9.
+The letter must be printed on company letterhead and outline the company’s qualifications for E-1 status.
+The letter must address all requirements for E1 visa eligibility as defined by the Foreign Affairs Manual, 9 FAM 402.9.

 - The requisite treaty exists;

 - The individual and/or business possesses the nationality of the treaty country;

 - The activities constitute trade within the meaning of INA 101(a)(15)(E);

 - Such trade is substantial;